-The urge to make a career change in your 30s is extremely…normal.
-In fact, a whopping 73 percent of 30-somethings say they want to change careers (up by 10 percent compared to 2013), according to a 2015 study.
+The urge to make a career change at 30 (and during your 30s) is extremely normal.
+In fact, a whopping 73% of 30-somethings say they want to change careers (up by 10% compared to 2013), according to a 2015 study.
 What’s holding you back?
-Forty-three percent of those interested in making a career change cited the lack of financial security as a major barrier, and 36 percent said they worried about a lack in experience or education.
+Forty-three percent of those interested in making a career change cited the lack of financial security as a major barrier, and 36% said they worried about a lack in experience or education.

 1. Understand the industry speak.

 When you’re looking to make a pivot, something that will give you an advantage—and boost your confidence—is being able to talk about the industry as though you already work in it.
 Look through job ads on career boards specific to your new industry, and study how hiring managers describe those positions.
 What keywords are you seeing over and over?
 Take note, and make sure you know what they mean.

 Augustine recommends doing some productive social media stalking, too.
 “You can follow industry leaders and influencers on social media to get a better handle on the industry buzzwords and catch up on the latest news that’s affecting target employers,” she says.